munificent/craftinginterpreters/book/scanning.md

 Then it loops back and does it again, starting from the very next character in the source code.
-It keeps doing that, eating characters and occasionally, uh, excreting tokens, until it runs out of characters.
+It keeps doing that, eating characters and occasionally, uh, excreting tokens, until it reaches the end of the input.

 <span name="alligator"></span>